Jason-D123/comp122-s23/README.md

   * General Subdirectories:
-    - administrative: various files associted with the adminstrative process of this class
+    - administrative: various files associated with the administrative process of this class
     - bin: various programs associated with COMP122

     - deliverables: directory for the placement of all deliverables)